Lund Central Station

-Lund Central Station (Lunds centralstation) or Lund C is the main railway station of Lund, Sweden.
+Lund Central Station (Lunds centralstation) or Lund C is the main railway station of Lund, Sweden and one of the busiest train stations in Sweden.
 It is located on the Southern Main Line and the West Coast Line.

+There is a number of restaurants and convenience stores located in the station.
+ICA Malmborgs supermarket is located right next to the station.

-As of 2007 it is connected by railway to Kävlinge (Helsingborg, Gothenburg), Eslöv (Kristianstad, Kalmar, Stockholm) and Malmö (Copenhagen, Helsingør).
-There were previously direct railway connections to Bjärred, Trelleborg and Harlösa.
+The station is connected by railway to Kävlinge (Helsingborg, Gothenburg), Eslöv (Kristianstad, Kalmar, Stockholm), and Teckomatorp in the north direction.
+It connects in the south direction to Malmö, Ystad, Trelleborg and Copenhagen.
+There were previously direct railway connections to Bjärred and Harlösa.
+A direct train trip to Copenhagen Airport goes every 15 minutes and the journey takes about 35 minutes.

-The station building was built in the 1850s.
+The station building was built in the 1850s and opened in Feb of 1858.
+It is one of the oldest still active train stations in Sweden.
 An expansion during 1872-1875 was drawn by Adolf Wilhelm Edelsvärd and another expansion 1923-1926 was drawn by Folke Zettervall.
+A significant expansion is in planning phase since 2015.
+Various options, including a fully underground station are under consideration.

 This station is the terminus of the Lund tramway.